jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/writing/general/capital-letters.md

   (e.g., (...) [that's why people say](https://fluidattacks.com/blog/facebook-data-leak/)
   it's "free data" in almost all the sources I checked.).
-  When the quote is interrupted, we *must not* capitalize the second part
-  (e.g., "I did not want to commit this crime," said Mr. Allen, "but an internal force compelled me to do it.").
+  When the quote is interrupted, we *must* begin its second part with a lowercase letter (e.g., "I did not want to commit this crime," said Mr. Allen, "but an internal force compelled me to do it.").